tachiyomiorg/website/src/help/faq/README.md

 - Require reverse engineering another app.
 - The site has been shut down.

-A list of extensions that have been removed is available [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475), it does not include sites that have gone offline.
+A list of extensions that have been removed is available [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475), but it does not include sites that have gone offline.

 ## Android 11